s000ik/resume-site/README.md

 # Cloud Resume

-## Overview
+## Project Summary

-This project involves the development and deployment of a full-stack portfolio website utilizing various AWS services to ensure a secure and scalable solution.
-The resume website features a JavaScript visitor counter backed by a DynamoDB database, integrated with AWS API Gateway and Lambda functions.
+In this project I developed and deployed a full-stack portfolio website utilizing various AWS services to ensure a secure and scalable solution.
+The resume website features a JavaScript visitor counter storing data on a DynamoDB database, that is accessed and updated via an API endpoint I made through API-Gateway and AWS Lambda function written in Python.
+The web assets are stored inside an S3 bucket, which is served via CloudFront distributions with DNS management done through my Route53 hosted zones.

+The entire infrastructure is also defined and managed via Terraform.

+View [resume.ssatwik.click](https://resume.ssatwik.click) or [terraformed-resume.ssatwik.click](https://terraformed-resume.ssatwik.click) for the terraformed version

 ## Technologies and Tools